PragmaticSwift/PragmaticSwift/2017-04-server-side-swift.html.markdown

 Now, the `ErrorHandlingMiddleware` will be added to the production server's middleware (1) on app launch, but not on staging (2).
 A middleware can be added to both server and client, and to any `Config/server-type/droplet.json` file; also the ordering of the array will be respected.
 <br>
 As we're reaching the end of the article, we can see that Swift is a pretty viable solution for setting up a server.
-Protocols let us define a `Middleware` entity to be easily used to modify our requests / responses, and extensions gave us versatility of adding their handlers to a chained stack.
+Protocols let us define a `Middleware` entity to be easily used to modify our requests/responses, and extensions gave us the versatility of adding their handlers to a chained stack.
 We also made use of extensions to open up the possibility of `throwing` a string, for basic error handling, but also for simple things, like separating the `Request.Handler` hierarchy out of the main struct, for a better project structure.

-By using Swift both on the server and on the client, one could also share models, functionality, and helpers / utilities, avoid duplication and by looking at the server and client as a whole, everything would be easier to reason with.
+By using Swift both on the server and on the client, one could also share models, functionality and helpers/utilities, avoid duplication and by looking at the server and client as a whole, everything would be easier to reason with.

 As for Vapor itself, as the framework of choice?
 It's not the best, nor the worst, according to [this](https://medium.com/@rymcol/benchmarks-for-the-top-server-side-swift-frameworks-vs-node-js-24460cfe0beb) article (9 months old, things might have changed), but it offers a really similar mindset to Express.js and Sinatra (those were my previous two choices for my own [blog](https://rolandleth.com)), and it also fit my needs pretty well (a blog with not too many requests, that didn't require any APIs, either).